 There is no standard source or time frame for weather data the parties may submit to the court.
 Typically, courts give greater weight to historical weather data collected by government agencies, such as the National Weather Service or the National Oceanic and Atmospheric Administration.
-153 Courts look at widely different ranges of historical data, from as little as five years to as much as 86 years, with ten years being perhaps the most common range.
-154 Whereupon, courts then use this data to generate a "historical average" (mean) temperature or level of precipitation.
-155
+Lourts look at widely different ranges of historical data, from as little as five years to as much as 86 years, with 10 years being perhaps the most common range.
+Mercupon, courts then use this data to generate a "historical average" (mean) temperature or level of precipitation.
+Lour Proceedings of the parties of the